taodesign/chunsun/README.md

-# a content management system named 'spring bamboo shoot'
+# a content management system by php

-The project still developing, plan release 1.0 in February 2016.
+The project still developing